luis-ca/ssm/README.md

 Add a migration to include the state column, either as a string or integer, for instance:

     create_table :doors do |t|
-      t.integer :state # Will store the current state as an integer end
+      t.integer :state # Needed to store the current state as an integer end

 Setup your ActiveRecord object to use SSM, as

     class Door < ActiveRecord:Base
       include SSM